Find Affordable College Courses

 Young Harris, GA

-Young Harris College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree natural resources and conservation programs.
-Located in the rural area of Young Harris, YHC is a private not-for-profit college with a small student population.
+Young Harris College came in at #9 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in Georgia ranking.
+Located in the rural area of Young Harris, YHC is a private not-for-profit school with a small student population.

 Of the 5 students majoring in natural resources and conservation at YHC, 60% are male and 40% are female.

-Full Natural Resources & Conservation at Young Harris College Report
+Read full report on Natural Resources & Conservation at Young Harris College

 #9